xiaotong0329/tp/docs/DeveloperGuide.md

 7. New `Attendance` objects are created and added to the event.
 8. A success message is built showing which members were added and which were duplicates.

+*Other attendance related features work in the similar way.*
 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**